ClojureBridgeLondon/workshop-content-gitbook/collections/collection-of-collections.md

 ## Maps of Maps & Vectors

-A simple model of the Starwars characters and vehicles
+A simple model of the Star Wars characters and vehicles

 ```eval-clojure
 (def sci-fi